Branding / Naming / Art Direction / Illustration

 Dance performances for the infant deity, Prince Nezha, were traditionally made at temple events throughout Taiwan.
 Over recent decades, many young dancers began integrating electronic music into their dances and performances.

-Considered as a Taiwanese national icon, Techno Prince Nezha is performed internationally to showcase the diverse religious and folk culture of Taiwan.
+The result is an iconic Taiwanese “Techno-Prince Nezha” performance which is now performed frequently in Taiwan and internationally to showcase the eclectic religious and folk culture of Taiwan.

 Photographer: Alan Richardson / Photography Art Direction: Fong Yu